Exeter–Plymouth line: Newton Abbot to Plymouth

 Just outside Newton Abbot a line branches off on the left but continues to run alongside the main line.
 This is the Riviera Line to Paignton and the two routes part company at Aller Junction when the main line curves to the right to start the climb up past Stoneycombe Quarry to Dainton Tunnel.
 The line from Exeter to Plymouth was designed by Isambard Kingdom Brunel as an atmospheric railway which allowed steeper gradients, sharper curves, and lighter structures.
-Atmospheric trains never ran beyond Newton Abbot but the legacy of the aborted scheme means that line speeds on towards Plymouth are lower than elsewhere on the route.
+Atmospheric trains never ran beyond Newton Abbot yet the legacy of the aborted scheme means that line speeds on towards Plymouth are lower than elsewhere on the route.

 Once through Dainton Tunnel the line drops down past Littlehempston and shortly the South Devon Railway, a heritage railway, on the right.
 The line immediately crosses over the River Dart and arrives at Totnes, which has passing loops to allow slower trains to be overtaken.
 Behind the right-hand platform can be seen a dairy which is built around the old atmospheric engine house.
 The line then passes under the concurrent A385 and A381 roads carried on a steel girder bridge.

 The steep climb up Rattery Bank starts right from the end of the platform, a stiff challenge in former days to trains that called at Totnes.
 At the top is Rattery Viaduct and the 869 yd Marley Tunnel.
 The original single-track tunnel had a second bore added alongside it in 1893 when the line was doubled.
 The line is now running along the southern edge of Dartmoor.
 Brent railway station was once the junction for the Kingsbridge branch line which joined the route in the cutting just before the station.
 Curving to the left the line passes over the 57 yd Brent Mill Viaduct and then the 163 yd Glazebrook Viaduct.

 After passing through the 47 yd Wrangaton Tunnel the line passes through the remains of Wrangaton railway station; Monksmoor Siding on the right used to serve a naval stores depot.
 Just beyond the site of Bittaford Platform is the 132 yd Bittaford Viaduct.
 The industrial buildings on the right were built as china clay dries where clay dug on Dartmoor was treated; the Redlake Tramway was built alongside the pipeline that carried the liquid clay.

 The line now comes to Ivybridge railway station.
 The platforms here are staggered with the one on the left nearer Totnes than the one on the right.
 This is a modern station opened in 1994; the original station was closed in 1965 and was on the far side of the curving 229 yd Ivybridge Viaduct where an old goods shed can be seen on the left.
 After the 309 yd Blatchford Viaduct is the old Cornwood railway station where George Hennet's station house is on the right.